aj-stein/iot-nets/iot-nets.md

 ENISA GP-TM-05: Control the installation of software in operating systems, to prevent unauthenticated software and files from being loaded onto it.

+NIST Software Update:

+1. The ability to update the device’s software through remote (e.g., network download) and/or local means (e.g., removable media)
+2. The ability to verify and authenticate any update before installing it
+3. The ability for authorized entities to roll back updated software to a previous version
+4. The ability to restrict updating actions to authorized entities only
+5. The ability to enable or disable updating
+6. Configuration settings for use with the Device Configuration capability including, but not limited to:

+  1. The ability to configure any remote update mechanisms to be either automatically or manually initiated for update downloads and installations
+  2. The ability to enable or disable notification when an update is available and specify who or what is to be notified

 Many fully-featured operating systems have dedicated means of implementing this requirement.
 The SUIT manifest (See {{I-D.ietf-suit-manifest}}) is recommended as a means of providing secure, authenticated software update.
 Where the software is deployed to a TEE, TEEP (See {{I-D.ietf-teep-protocol}}) is recommended for software update and management.

+### Configuration

+NIST Device Configuration:

+1. The ability to change the device’s software configuration settings
+2. The ability to restrict configuration changes to authorized entities only
+3. The ability for authorized entities to restore the device to a secure configuration defined by an authorized entity

+Configuration can be delivered to a device either via a firmware update, such as in {{I-D.ietf-suit-manifest}}, or via a runtime configuration interface, such as {{LwM2M}}.

 ### Resilience to Failure